List of Best Structured Settlement Buyers

 The exact discount rate and the size of your payout will depend on the buyer and various other factors, such as how far out are the rest of your payments.
 The further out they are, the higher the discount rate.
 You get less now because the settlement buyer has to wait longer to receive those funds.

 When evaluating the discount rate of each quote, also consider the services you’ll receive from the purchaser.
-DRB Capital, for example, fills out paperwork and goes to court on your behalf so that you don’t have to hire a lawyer, take time off of work, or otherwise inconvenience yourself.
+CBC Settlement Funding, for example, fills out paperwork and goes to court on your behalf so that you don’t have to hire a lawyer, take time off of work, or otherwise inconvenience yourself.
 You’re getting quite a bit more than a company that just writes a check but expects you to do all the legal leg work.

 How Selling Your Annuity Can Solve Financial Issues